Code-Egg/lsws1clk/README.md

 Description
 --------
+This script is design for application quick install and testing porpuse.

 lsws1clk is a one-click installation script for LiteSpeed Web Server.
 Using this script, you can quickly and easily install: